UKHO/tfmodule-azure-private-endpoint-private-link/README.md

 }

 variable "pe_subnet_name" {
-    description = "subname that the private endpoint will associate" default = ""
+    description = "subnet name that the private endpoint will associate" default = ""
 }